CEO Murder: Whiz Kid Suspect May Have Spiraled After Traumatic Back Surgery

 “My back and hips locked up after the accident,” a user on a now-deleted reddit account with biographical information matching Mangione's wrote in July 2023, saying “intermittent numbness has become constant” and “I’m terrified of the implications," CNN reported.

-The same user wrote a few weeks later that he had undergone spinal surgery and detailed past health struggles, including Lyme disease and severe brain fog, which he said "started after losing sleep during his fraternity’s 'hell week' and caused his college grades to start 'tanking,' " according to CNN.
+A few weeks later, the same user mentioned that he had undergone spinal surgery and shared details about his previous health struggles, which included Lyme disease and severe brain fog.

+He explained that the brain fog began after he lost sleep during his fraternity's "hell week," which ultimately caused his college grades to start declining, according to CNN.

+In August of that year, the friend texted Mangione to check on him, and Mangione replied with "jarring" photos of his spine scans, according to the Times.

 After his arrest, Mangione was discovered to have written a three-page manifesto critical of the healthcare industry, with a comment stating, "These parasites had it coming."